 While the wildlife populations of Akagera National Park are certainly growing, the park’s strongest draw remains its unique ecology, which represents an archetypal African savannah landscape of tangled acacia woodland and open grassland.
 Between its standard savannah, immense swamps filled with forest-fringed lakes, and chains of jagged mountains, Akagera is among the most scenic and diverse reserves in all of Africa.
 One-third of the park is made up of a complex system of lakes and linking papyrus swamps, creating the largest protected wetland in central Africa and providing a home to some of the continent’s densest concentrations of water birds.

 Whether taking a boat trip along the shores of Rwanda’s second largest lake, Lake Ihema, or soaking up the park’s splendid nature in complete peace and isolation, guests will find Akagera National Park a place where the past has been revived and the tourists have yet to arrive.
-Contact Ker & Downey today to round out your next Rwanda safari with a visit to Akagera National Park.
+Contact Ker & Downey today to book your next Rwanda safari in Akagera.